-Operational Procedures that assist in managing noise emissions include operating checklists, and ensuring all doors, vents, louvers are closed as required during operation to limit the releases of noise from the generator/turbine enclosures Monitoring Observations of on-site noise levels are made by site personnel during walk arounds and operations, to identify if any unusual noise has developed.
-Monitoring and management of noise is a complaint driven process, and 'active' monitoring of noise during operations is not undertaken.
-Noise monitoring may be undertaken: During performance testing of the power station, such as during commissioning and the noise verification process that was part of the Project Approval process.
-As required to ensure performance or when changes in operating circumstances are planned that have the potential to increase noise emissions. • As required after a community complaint, in order to verify the basis of the complaint and identify the potential extent of any issue.
+As required to ensure performance or when changes in operating circumstances are planned that have the potential to increase noise emissions.
+As required after a community complaint, in order to verify the basis of the complaint and identify the potential extent of any issue.
 Maintenance All plant and equipment, including vehicles, are properly maintained in order to minimise noise generation.
-All Colongra Power Station plant and equipment are maintained according to Plant Operating, Maintenance and Calibration Manuals, Procedures & Schedules Responsible Persons Colongra Plant Manager / Colongra Production Technicians / Environment Manager.
-Reporting Monitoring results at residential receivers would be submitted to DPIE in the Annual Environmental Management Report, and in the EPA Annual Return.
-Corrective Actions Corrective action is required to be undertaken immediately after a complaint is made or non-conformance identified.
-In the event of a complaint regarding noise emissions the following actions shall be undertaken as appropriate to the circumstance:

-the complainant will be actively communicated with so that they are aware actions are being taken to assess the complaint assessment of compliance with the relevant guidelines, Project Approval or Environment Protection Licence Condition • an investigation to determine if a particular noise source was the cause of the problem or non conformance review of climatic conditions occurring at the time of the complaint to determine if they were unfavourable for noise propagation towards the complaint's location measure sound power and pressure levels emitted from equipment identified as the likely source of the problem and review possible mitigation techniques modify work practices as necessary to reduce the duration or level of noise and • consultation with the EPA and DPIE where required.
+All Colongra Power Station plant and equipment are maintained according to Plant Operating, Maintenance and Calibration Manuals, Procedures & Schedules Responsible Persons Colongra Plant Manager / Colongra Production Technicians / Environment advisor.
+Monitoring results at residential receivers would be submitted to DPE in the Annual Environmental Management Report, and in the EPA Annual Return.
+Actions r Corrective action is required to be undertaken immediately after a complaint is made or non-conformance identified.
+In the event of a complaint regarding noise emissions the following actions shall be undertaken as appropriate to the circumstances: • the complainant will be actively communicated with so that they are aware actions are being taken to assess the complaint. • assessment of compliance with the relevant guidelines, Project Approval or Environment Protection Licence Condition. • an investigation to determine if a particular noise source was the cause of the problem or non conformance. • review of climatic conditions occurring at the time of the complaint to determine if they were unfavourable for noise propagation towards the complaint's location. • measure sound power and pressure levels emitted from equipment identified as the likely source of the problem and review possible mitigation techniques. • modify work practices as necessary to reduce the duration or level of noise; and • consultation with the EPA and DPE where required.